Who Should Warn about the Dangers of Women Driving While Pregnant?

 In my three pregnancies I hated the seat belt.
 I knew I was better with it than without and I wore it.
 But I hated it.
 It was SO uncomfortable!
 And I questioned the safety because the seat belt was as low as it could go but was still going across my womb, across where my precious baby — who I was so anxious about losing after losing three already — was hitching a ride.

 No one ever mentioned a possible danger.
 Not my doctors.
 Nor the pregnancy books I read.
 No friends who had been pregnant.
 I googled it but didn’t find anything other than the usual: wear you seat belt low and properly positioned.

 Do the doctors even know dangers of women driving while pregnant?

 If I knew then what I know now, I would have searched high and low for something.
 And for my last pregnancy I may have found and bought the Tummy Shield, even if I had to order it internationally.

 Moms-to-be that don’t want to hear the anxiety provoking dangers during pregnancy can turn a deaf ear to this as much as they can to all the other warnings, if that’s what they choose.
 But shouldn’t somebody be talking about it?
 And if so, why aren’t they?

 Did you discuss driving during pregnancy with your doctor?
 Share your comments below.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

-This post was originally published June 2014 and has been updated for accuracy and comprehensiveness.
+We originally published this post in June 2014.
+We updated the article for accuracy and comprehensiveness.